UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/TextMate/ReadMe.md

 an editor.

 ## VisualStudio
-In Visual Studio copies of sub-folders of this folder can be placed into the user profile folder `.vs/Extensions` to enable syntax highlighting of the Kaleidoscope language files.
+For Visual Studio, copies of sub-folders of this folder can be placed into the user profile folder `.vs/Extensions` to enable syntax highlighting of the Kaleidoscope language files.